dotjulia/d3ctf_shorter_writeup/README.md

 As you can see, there is one POST and one GET route defined.
 The GET requests just returns `"hello"` but the POST request is more interesting.
 The POST request accepts one parameter called `baseStr` which can't be longer than 1956 bytes.
 This string is then decoded from **base64** to a `byte[]` array.
 Using the decorator pattern this byte array is then passed through an `ByteInputStream` to an `ObjectInputStream`.
 A single object is then deserialized from the byte stream by the `readObject()` call.
 The POST request then returns `"hello"`.

-Looking at this code and because nothing is done with the object after deserializing it, it was clear to me that there must exist a vulnerability in the deserialization code of some classes.
+Because nothing is done with the object after deserializing it, it was clear to me that there must exist a vulnerability in the deserialization code of some classes.

 ## Brushing up my Java serialization knowledge